jgsrty/jgsrty.github.io/docs/music/collection/Hotel California.md

 Such a lovely face

-Plenty of room at the Hotel California
+Plenty of rooms at the Hotel California

 Any time of year (Any time of year)

 You can find it here

-Her mind is Tiffany-twisted, she got the Mercedes bends
+Her mind is Tiffany-twisted, she got the Mercedes Benz

-She got a lot of pretty, pretty boys she calls friends
+She got a lot of pretty, pretty boys that she calls friends

 How they dance in the courtyard, sweet summer sweat.